-For reference, for your consideration as you do your own research, or for your use if you decide to contribute material to Groceteria.com, these are some of the conventions, tips, and tricks I use when doing location research for the site.
+For reference, for your consideration as you do your own research, for your use if you decide to contribute material to Groceteria.com, or just in case you’re interested in how I do my research, these are some of the conventions, tips, and tricks I use when doing location research for the site.

 Using city directories